Eraser: Vinyl erasers

-High-quality plasticized vinyl or other "plastic" erasers, originally trademarked Mylar in the mid-20th century, are softer, non-abrasive, and erase cleaner than standard rubber erasers.
+High-quality plasticized vinyl or other "plastic" erasers, originally trademarked Mylar in the mid-20th century, are softer, non-abrasive, and erase more cleanly than standard rubber erasers.
 This is because the removed graphite does not remain on the eraser as much as rubber erasers, but is instead absorbed into the discarded vinyl scraps.
 Being softer and non-abrasive, they are less likely to damage canvas or paper.
 Engineers favor this type of eraser for work on technical drawings due to their gentleness on paper with less smearing to surrounding areas.
 They often come in white and can be found in a variety of shapes.
 More recently, very low-cost erasers are manufactured from highly plasticized vinyl compounds and made in decorative shapes.